bradgrissom/bradgrissom.github.io/pages/washington.md

 Hunting on private ground in Northeast Washington where the land has been developed for prime hunting conditions for white-tailed deer, black bear, and turkey.

 With multiple stand locations.
 Open stands and enclosed stands.
 Stand-hunting or walk-hunting options.
-For prime: rifle, archery or muzzle loader hunting.
+Set up for prime rifle, archery, or muzzleloader hunting.

 | Animal            | Length of Hunt | Whats Included | Price Per Person | Notes |
 | ----------------- | -------------- | -------------- | ---------------- | ----- |